Black and white photo of a person underwater, reaching out with one hand, sinking to the bottom of a pool

 “Everything we do not consciously know is relived” (Galit Atlas).
 Our bodies often reveal what we've pushed into the recesses of our minds, so we must not only find words for our stories, but we must also listen to the language of our bodies.
 By bringing unconscious body memories into consciousness, we can free ourselves from reliving the past.

-Two hands reaching toward each other against a plain background, one above and one below, in a minimalist, black-and-white composition.
+Two hands reaching towards each other in a black-and-white photograph.

 Real Change happens in Real Relationship